maxhartml/Hybrid-CNN-Transformer-for-FD-DOT/README.md

 - **Anatomical variety:** From simple single-lesion cases to complex multi-tumor scenarios

 ### **Step 2: Finite Element Light Transport Simulation**

-*"Simulating how light actually travels through tissue"*
+Simulating how light actually travels through tissue

 Using the industry-standard **NIRFASTer-FF finite element solver**, we solve the frequency-domain diffusion equation for 140MHz modulated light transport.
 This isn't just ray tracing – it's a full physics simulation that accounts for: